What I’ve done to judge the best crossbow in 2023

 Weight: 7.8 lbs Length: 36 inches Width (cocked): 12 inches Draw Weight: 200 lbs Power Stroke: 14.5 inches

-The CenterPoint Amped 415 is the best crossbow this year for accuracy, managing some excellent grouping.
+The CenterPoint Amped 415 is the best crossbow in 2023 for accuracy, managing some excellent grouping.

 For that reason it represents great value for money, shaving hundreds off some competitors.